Substra/substra-documentation/docs/source/operations/howto/connect-organizations.rst

 We provide a small utility on the Substra backend server to test which organizations are accessible from the current organization.
 To use this utility follow these steps:

 #.
-Connect to the substra backend pod:
+Connect to the Substra backend pod:

    .. code-block:: bash